squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 =head1 QUESTIONS

-Questions on the usage of this program can be sent to the Squid Users mailing list <squid-users@squid-cache.org>
+Questions on the usage of this program can be sent to the I<Squid Users mailing list <squid-users@squid-cache.org>>

 =head1 REPORTING BUGS